openactive/data-catalogs/README.md

 ## Hosted data files

-The following two data files are hosted from within [this repository](https://github.com/openactive/data-catalogs/).
+To support the OpenActive Data Catalogs infrastructure, the following two data files are hosted from within [this central repository](https://github.com/openactive/data-catalogs/).
 They should be accessed via the canonical URLs below:

 ### OpenActive Data Catalog Collection
 A JSON-LD collection of all Data Catalogs recognised as compliant by OpenActive.